A Letter from the Executive Director, Laurie Morelli

 A Letter from the Board of Directors

 We are delighted to present you with the Transportation Children's Center Web Site, and to introduce you to our facility dedicated to the care of children.
-With twenty-six years of providing the best possible care for the children of working parents, we are very proud of our educational program and environment which has received recognition and praise from educators and day care administrators.
+With thirty-two years of providing the best possible care for the children of working parents, we are very proud of our educational program and environment which has received recognition and praise from educators and day care administrators.
 We sought to be a role model for other centers planned for working parents across the Commonwealth, and found that we have also become a model for a national work-site childcare effort.
 The Center is a product of a great deal of hard work from state officials, childcare professionals, parents, carpenters, painters and volunteers.
 We owe a debt of gratitude to state officials for providing the vision of a model work place that included an on-site day care center.
 That vision was realized with the planning and building of the

 Incorporated as a non-profit facility, the Transportation Children's Center is dependent upon tuition fees to meet it's operating budget.
 In order to keep overall costs down, we have instituted an aggressive fundraising campaign that includes an annual holiday festival, raffle and silent auction, occasional catalog fundraisers, and other efforts.
 We ask that as a parent with a child in our Center, you will become an active partner in our efforts to providing the best possible care for children.